 Welcome to WhitmanWeb, a collaboration between the International Writing Program and the Walt Whitman Archive.

-Beginning on November 11, 2015, WhitmanWeb will feature Whitman Civil War, a nine-month exploration of Whitman’s Civil War writings.
+Beginning on November 11, 2015, WhitmanWeb will feature Whitman and the Civil War, a nine-month exploration of Whitman’s Civil War writings.

 "After you have exhausted what there is in business, politics, conviviality, and so on - have found that none of these finally satisfy, or permanently wear - what remains?
 Nature remains."